odoo/owl/doc/learning/quick_start.md

 and will provide autocompletion.

 Now, to execute this code, we need to serve the `src` folder statically.
-A low tech way to do that is to use for example the python `SimpleHTTPServer` feature:
+A low tech way to do that is to use for example the python `SimpleHTTPServer` feature (if you're using python3, you will use `http.server` feature instead of `SimpleHTTPServer`):

 ```
 $ cd src